microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualevent-post-presenters.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [virtualEventPresenter](../resources/virtualeventpresenter.md) object to a virtual event.
+Create a new [virtualEventPresenter](../resources/virtualeventpresenter.md) object on a virtual event.

-Currently the supported virtual event type is: [virtualEventTownhall](../resources/virtualeventtownhall.md).
+Currently the supported virtual event type is [virtualEventTownhall](../resources/virtualeventtownhall.md).

 ## Permissions